 The Virtual Matrix concept was covered in the Matrix Book, Matrix Sheet and Matrix Object chapter of this Guide.
-To recap, a virtual matrix is block of worksheet cells which contain Z values, with X and Y coordinates in the first row or column label row, and column.
-X and Y coordinates don't have to be evenly spaced and can even be in the form of text or date/time data.
+To recap, a virtual matrix is a block of worksheet cells which contain Z values, with X and Y coordinates in the first row or column label row, and first column.
+X and Y coordinates don't have to be evenly spaced and can even contain text or date/time data.

-When selecting and plotting virtual matrix data to 3D, Contour and Heatmap graph types, Column Plot Designations are ignored and a dialog box is opened where you designate your X and Y coordinates.
+When selecting and plotting virtual matrix data to 3D, Contour and Heatmap graph types, the worksheet's Column Plot Designations are ignored.
+Instead, a dialog box is opened where you designate your X and Y coordinates.
 The intersecting data points are then treated as Z values.